20 of the Greatest Speeches in History

 London, England (1940)

-Even though many people were skeptical of Churchill, he won them over with his speech and it was clear that it would be remembered for years to come.
+Though many were doubtful of Churchill, his speech won them over and it was clear it would be remembered for years.

 12. “Gettysburg Address” by Abraham Lincoln